Heritage College collects and holds (but is not limited to) personal information, including sensitive and health information, about:

 In relation to the personal information of prospective and current staff members, contractors and volunteers, the School uses the personal information for purposes including:

+ensure that the person can perform their duties to facilitate the education of the students.
 The School may publish the images of staff, contractors and volunteers in publications, on social media, or in public advertisements.

 Development and fundraising are important for the future growth and development of Heritage College and are also an important part of ensuring the School continues to be a quality learning environment in which both students and staff thrive.
 Personal information held by the School may be disclosed to people providing services to the School to assist in the School’s fundraising and marketing.

 Information is automatically collected through your use of the Heritage College website.

 We may use temporary (session) cookies or permanent cookies when you access our website.
 This allows us to recognise your browser and track the web pages you have visited.
 Cookies are small text files that websites may place on your computer or device.
 Most often, cookies are used to recognise repeat users of websites and remember user preferences.
 Cookies are also used to allow the website to track usage behaviour and aggregate data to allow Heritage College to customise a user’s experience on our website.

 The information may be used and disclosed by Heritage College for purposes including statistical analysis, and to assist Heritage College in improving the functionality and usability of marketing materials, including the website.
 You can switch off cookies by adjusting the settings on your web browser.

 Contacting us (either via the contact details provided on the communication received or via the details at the end of this Policy);

 Advising us if you receive a marketing call that you no longer wish to receive these calls; or

 Using the unsubscribe facility that we include in the relevant documentation.